Project Structure and Build System

 verify-syn: build-netlist

-Recommended Makefile section:
+Recommended Makefile rules are:

 build-syn: build-netlist